MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### WireGuard client endpoint as a peer

-`Peer` > `Allowed IPs`
+#### WireGuard peer info

+`VPN > WireGuard > Settings > Peers > Allowed IPs` - These are what IP addresses are going to be permitted over the tunnel.

 You can send and the server will recieve it, but it will do nothing and send nothing back...
 UNLESS you have the IP of the Endpoint (in it's `[Interface]` `Address = ` section) on the Allowed IPs list for the endpoint.

-This is why you have to configure every client that wants to connect to this firewall/Wireguardserver.
+This is why you have to configure every client that wants to connect to this firewall/WireGuardserver.
 (Unless they're sharing certificates.)

-`Name` should be the description of who's connecting.
-Example: `holtzhouse-windows-buddypc`

-`Allowed IPs` what IP addresses are going to be permitted over the tunnel.

-Enter the address you want the client to have, along with the matching subnet.

-If you entered an internet IP, only the computer on the internet with that IP address would be allowed access.

-To finish this, you must import the key from the Client you're using to connect with.
+And, to finish this, you must import the key from the Client you're using to connect with.

-That client will create the private/public key pair and you will paste in the public key.
+That client should have created the private/public key pair, and you will paste the public key.

+* * *

+#### WireGuard peer creation

 This page is where you setup each individual key connecting to WireGuard, and is why we were required to setup the client, for the key generation earlier.